ThaddeusTreloar/peridot/docs/auto-commit.md

 # Auto Commit

-Raft uses transactional producers to ensure exactly once semantics and as such is incompatible with "enable.auto.commit=true".
+When Raft is running with exactly once semantics, "enable.auto.commit=true" option must be disable as it is incompatible with this mode.